 Old Town is another mainstay in the kayak world having produced many reputable brands of kayaks over the decades.

-As one person put it,
+As one plus-sized paddler put it,

 Most Feature Rich Fishing Kayak: BKC UH-RA220 11.5-foot Angler Sit on Top Fishing Kayak